osgi/osgi.enroute.site/_tutorial_base/320-provider.md

 ![Bundle Layout](/img/tutorial_base/provider-imports-1.png)

 We can see that our simple bundle is importing the `com.acme.prime.eval.api` package to get the `Eval` interface.
 This is quite unpleasant for our users since they are forced to always download two bundles.
 Since the service API package and our simple implementation are tightly coupled (virtually any change will force a change in our provider) we can simplify the life of our customers by exporting the API from our provider bundle.
 This can be done by dragging the imported package in the right 'Import Packages' list to the Exported Package list and dropping it there.
 If there is already an export of the `com.acme.prime.eval.provider.api` then you should remove it, it is a placeholder.

 After you save the `bnd.bnd` file, you'll see that the imports disappear.

 ![Exporting the  API](/img/tutorial_base/provider-imports-2.png)

 Exporting the API should only be done by the providers of the service API, never by the consumers.

+Note that the OSGi enRoute templates setup the API projects in such a way that they cannot be used in runtime and therefore require that the provider exports them.
+{: .note }

 Anyway, our bundle now looks different:

 ![Exporting the  API](/img/tutorial_base/provider-imports-3.png)

 ## How Does it Work?